markowanga/stweet/README.md

 users = users_collector.get_scrapped_users()
 ```

-Stweets has a default `WebClient` implementation that supports proxies `st.ProxyClientRequests`
+Stweet has a default `WebClient` implementation that is based on `requests` library — `st.RequestsWebClient`.
+Class have all properties with default values, but by changing them user can set proxy or disable ssl verification.

 This snippet shows how to use it:

 ```python
 import stweet as st